 As part of our series, “Understanding the Ins and Outs of Credit Card Processing” we explain what a payment gateway is and its importance in the payment process.

 The role of the Payment Gateway is that of a secure information conduit that complies with credit card processing security rules and regulations.
 Once the card information is entered, the Payment Gateway transmits the card data to the Network who then passes it on to the card’s issuing bank for authorization.

 Most payment gateways accomplish this in a few seconds with these steps:

 - Encryption: Between the user’s browser and the server of the retailer, a payment gateway will encrypt (encode for private use) data for exclusive use between seller and buyer.

 - Request: The authorization request occurs when a payment processor gets approval from a credit card company or financial institution to proceed with the transaction.

 - Fulfillment: When the payment gateway has the authorization, it allows the website and interface to proceed to the next action.

 All of this happens in the blink of an eye using encryption technologies to ensure confidential cardholder information is never exposed.
 Payment Gateways work across all payment environments: desktop, mobile, brick and mortar, bricks and clicks and even voice recognition-enabled payment processes.
-White label Gateway options will even allow you to apply your graphic user interface (GUI) or page template online to create a seamlessly branded experience for Customers engaging with your company or organization.

 What Do Payment Gateways Include?